Families get food in Yemen's Hodeidah during lull in fighting

 “Thank God there is calm and security today.
 We went out to buy things for the house without fear,” said Fattoum Ahmad, a housewife and a resident of Hodeidah city.
 “There were no explosions or gunfire.
 I wish the war would not resume.”

-It was unclear if the fighting stopped because of Beasley’s visit and whether the U.N. coordinated with the Saudi-led coalition.
+It was unclear if the fighting stopped because of Beasley’s visit and whether the U.N. had liaised with the Saudi-led coalition.

+The U.N. special envoy to Yemen Martin Griffiths welcomed the reduction of hostilities in Hodeidah and called on the parties to show continued restraint.

+“I am confident that the parties are ready to work on a political solution ...
+The logistical preparations are under way to prepare for the upcoming round of consultations.
+We are in a position to move forward,” Griffiths said in a statement.

 The Sunni Muslim alliance led by Saudi Arabia and the United Arab Emirates renewed its offensive on Hodeidah, a lifeline for millions of Yemenis, as Washington and London called for a ceasefire amid renewed U.N.-led peace efforts.